xsherryhe/facebook-clone/NOTES.md

 --set user in before_validation hook
 --belongs_to notifiable, polymorphic: true
---namespace models in Notifications subdirectory
--each model has its own body text method, link method, and set user method
+--namespace models in Notifications subdirectory --each model has its own body text method, link method, and set user method

 Alternatively:
 -belongs_to notifiable, polymorphic: true